-When you come to live in the United States, you cannot know all the laws and regulations.
+When you come to live in the United States, you will not know all the laws and regulations.
 There are many thousands of laws!
 Every state has its own laws, too.
 Here are some US laws that are useful to know so you do not break the law by mistake.

 - Your children must go to school from the age of 6 to 16.